Illegal Interview Questions: Everything You Need to Know

 Sample Interview Question Answers for Employers

 If you don't assess your candidates' cultural fit, you are missing a critical opportunity to determine whether the prospective employee will work successfully in your company.

 The interview questions you asked of candidates offer critical insight into the professionalism of an organization.
 Legal knowledge provides the framework to professional practice.
 Assessment of a candidate’s knowledge, experience, and potential cultural fit within your organization must fit inside this legal rubric.

-If you have inquiries about illegal interview questions , post your legal need on the UpCounsel marketplace.
+If you have inquiries about illegal interview questions, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.